 """

-Acquires the unitary matrix of the given QuantumCircuit as a Numpy array.
+Return the unitary matrix of this QuantumCircuit as a NumPy array.

 Parameters